reasonwithoutrestraint/site/mkdocs/docs/Summaries/Constructivism/Aaron James, Constructing Protagorean Objectivity.md

 Ethical propositions, which are truth-apt, are explained in terms of such *imperatives*.

 Minimal realism does not provide an explicitly protagorean account of objective values.
-Assume there is an ethical dispuet between two parties advancing incompatible claims.
+Assume there is an ethical dispute between two parties advancing incompatible claims.
 The question is: what explains how one of these claims could be the truth?
 On minimal realism, there just is an objective truth and we are able to know it.
 But this is not really an *explanation*.